fafancier/marching-cubes-crack-patching/README.md

 |--|--|--|--|
 |Rendered mesh|![img](results/torus_1.png)|![img](results/torus_2.png)|![img](results/torus_3.png)|

+The mesh is rendered by the [renderer I wrote](https://github.com/bchao1/go-render).

 ## Usage
 See `main.py`.
 Modify parameters as you wish.
 There are some implicit functions already defined in `src/functions.py`.